humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 ---
-title: "Animation Worklet: The Missing Pieces"
+title: "Animation Worklet: The 4 Missing Pieces"
 description: "There's some glimmers of promise in the current Houdini Animation Worklet API proposal, but it won't be fit for purpose without these changes."
 author: mattperry
 date: "20200203"
 ---

 The upcoming [Animation Worklet](https://developers.google.com/web/updates/2018/10/animation-worklet) promises to let developers write performant animations and gestures.
-But it's still a few missing pieces away from being a solid MVP.
+But it's still four missing pieces away from being a solid MVP.

 Animation Worklet is part of an interweaving suite of browser APIs collectively called CSS Houdini.
 Together, they'll offer developers low-level access to various parts of the rendering engine like paint, layout, and of relevance to us, animation.